qiansunn/dpu-update/README.md

 - Product Asset Tag
 - Product GUID (Chassis Extra in ipmitool)

-All OEM fields must be set in the command.
-If a specified FRU field is left empty, the value for that field will be ignored but not overridden.
+If a specified FRU field is left empty value, the value for that field will default to the original Nvidia FRU information.
+If a specified FRU field is not set, the OEM FRU data will remain unchanged.

+To update each FRU field, use the format "Section:Key=Value".
+Example:
+- Product Manufacturer (Product:Manufacturer)
+- Product Serial Number (Product:SerialNumber)
+- Product Part Number (Product:PartNumber)
+- Product Version (Product:Version)
+- Product Extra (Product:Extra)
+- Product Manufacture Date (Product:ManufactureDate)
+- Product Asset Tag (Product:AssetTag)
+- Product GUID (Product:GUID)

 To write the FRU with the relevant data, use the following command: